31 people are interested

 Do you enjoy being outdoors and talking to people about plants, gardening and wildlife?
-Our tour guides assist with adult and schoolgroup tours of the Arboretum.
+Our tour docents assist with school field trip tours of the Arboretum.
 Tours and programs usually last 45 minutes to an hour.
-Initially you'll train with one of our experienced guides until you are comfortable taking a group on your own.
-Times vary - our education coordinator will post tourguide needs as we receive requests and you can sign up to lead tours that fit your schedule.
+Training under an experienced guide is provided.
+Times vary generally weekdays between 9 and 1.
+Our education coordinator will work with your schedule and availability.

 About Edith J Carrier Arboretum at James Madison University